cmu-llab/reranked-reconstruction/README.md

 [^2]: The prefix `N` has no meaning other than identifying it as the same version used by Kim et al. (2023)

-The Romance datasets is not available for redistribution.
+The Romance datasets are not available for redistribution.
 Please contact Ciobanu and Dinu (2014) to obtain their data.

 # Evaluating Checkpoints

 `run_checkpoints.ipynb` provides a walkthrough on loading our checkpoints and evaluating a reranked reconstruction system as well as its components.

+`demo_checkpoints` only provides two checkpoints on WikiHan as a demo for our reranked reconstruction system.
+The complete set of checkpoints for reranked reconstruction experiments is available on [Hugging Face](https://huggingface.co/chaosarium/reranked-reconstruction).

 # Training[^3]